Prema Prema Prema: Production

 Sindhu Menon debuted as a heroine with this film at the age of thirteen.
+As of December 1998, two songs had been filmed.

+Soundtrack

+The music was composed by Rajan–Nagendra and includes two songs written by D. R. Bendre and Su.
+Rudramurthy Shastry.

 Reception

 Srikanth of Deccan Herald called the film "A clean and wholesome family entertainer!"
 A critic from The New Indian Express said that "VETERAN director-cum-producer Siddalingaiah has not kept pace with the changing trends.
 Though Prema is not like other re-makes, it would have been a better film had Siddalingaiah taken a little more care in casting and dialogue".